keithpitty/kpdotcom-jekyll/_posts/2025-07-14-on-serenity-and-organisational-change.md

 There have been times when I've been convinced that a decision was wrong and allowed my conviction to spill over into expressing my point of view in an argumentative, passionate way that was unlikely to have any impact on the decision.
-All it did was did a deeper hole of personal frustration!
+All it did was dig a deeper hole of personal frustration!
 And it was unlikely to improve my reputation within the organisation.

 I guess I'm human!